 A redesign is an excellent time to maintain search success and the optimal time to understand existing SEO weaknesses and tackle them.
 It only makes sense to reach as many users as possible through a solid organic search strategy.
 Areas that may require optimization include

 - Missing alt tags, descriptions, and meta descriptions

 - Page titles that are too lengthy

 It is wise to address problems.
 At the same time, the development work takes place on a refreshed website.
 It is pointless to push an aesthetically pleasing website live if it is riddled with SEO mistakes that provide a poor user experience.

-After a website is launched, it is vital to monitor the website regularly for gains or dips in page rankings, conversion rates, and search traffic.
+After launching a website, monitoring it regularly for gains or dips in page rankings, conversion rates, and search traffic is vital.
 The sooner a problem or underperforming area is spotted, the faster you can fix it.